ifilot/p2000c-bytebridge/README.md

 > Premature execution of the Python script potentially results in the P2000C
 > locking up, requiring the machine to reboot.

-Once the above message is seen on the P2000C, execute the script.
+Once the "Ready to receive file" message is seen on the P2000C, execute the Python script on the modern computer to start the file transfer.
+One should observe a response such as shown in the image above.

 ## Compilation instructions